vladislavcodes/Machine_Learning_STANFORD_UNIVERSITY/Week1/What_Is_Machine_Learning.md

 # What is Machine Learning? <br>

 Two definitions of Machine Learning are offered.
-<h3>Arthur Samuel described it as:</h3> "the field of study that gives computers the ability to learn without being explicitly programmed."
+<strong>Arthur Samuel described it as:</strong> "the field of study that gives computers the ability to learn without being explicitly programmed."
 This is an older, informal definition. <br>

-<h3>Tom Mitchell provides a more modern definition:</h3> "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E." <br><br>
+<strong>Tom Mitchell provides a more modern definition:</strong> "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E." <br><br>

-<strong>Example: playing checkers.</strong>
+<h3>Example: playing checkers.</h3>

 E = the experience of playing many games of checkers <br>
 T = the task of playing checkers. <br>